Cosmic baryon census with fast radio bursts and gravitational waves

-For GW dark sirens, population models can help infer redshift for the sources, especially in scenarios where the galaxy catalog is significantly incomplete \citep{Taylor:2011fs,Ezquiaga:2022zkx,Mastrogiovanni:2023emh,Gray:2023wgj}.
-We adopt the same population model assumptions as~\citet{LIGOScientific:2021aug}, but restrict our analysis to the Power Law + Peak BBH mass model, which is best supported by the data.
+{We adopt the same population model assumptions as Ref.~\cite{LIGOScientific:2021aug}, but restrict our analysis to the Power Law + Peak BBH mass model, which is best supported by the GWTC-3 data.
 Considering additional models would increase computational cost and lies beyond the scope of this work.
-For BNSs, we assume that neutron star masses are uniformly distributed in the range of 1–3 $M_{\odot}$.
+For BNSs, we assume that neutron star masses are uniformly distributed in the range of $1-3$ $M_{\odot}$.
 In the case of NSBH systems, the black hole component is drawn from the same distribution as the primary black holes in BBHs, while the neutron star component follows the mass distribution assumed for BNSs.
 The redshift distribution of GW sources is modeled using a phenomenological prescription that traces the cosmic star formation rate.
-Consistent with~\citet{LIGOScientific:2021aug}, we disregard potential redshift evolution in the BBH mass distribution as well as variations in the GW detection rate arising from the spin distribution.
-These effects are currently subdominant compared to the statistical uncertainties present in the existing GW observations.
+Consistent with Ref.~\cite{LIGOScientific:2021aug}, we disregard potential redshift evolution in the BBH mass distribution as well as variations in the GW detection rate arising from the spin distribution.
+These effects are currently subdominant compared to the statistical uncertainties present in the existing GW observations.}

-In cases where EM counterparts are detected, the information from EM observations should be incorporated alongside GW data.
-Since GW and EM detections are statistically independent, the overall likelihood is given by

-where $\mathcal{L}_{\rm EM}(x_{{\rm GW},i}|z,\Omega)$ quantifies the measurement uncertainties of the redshift $z$ and the sky localization $\Omega$ from EM observations.
-We assume that the probability of having EM observations is 1 once an EM counterpart is present \citep{Gray:2019ksv,Mastrogiovanni:2023zbw}.
-This assumption holds only within the current GW detection range, as it remains much smaller than that of EM observations.

-\subsection{Joint analysis of FRB and GW data}
+\paragraph{Joint analysis of FRB and GW data.}